Here's how to protect against cyberattacks on medical devices in the age of healthcare IoT.

-The healthcare industry is particularly vulnerable to cyberattacks.
-Hackers are well aware of the value of protected health information and are willing to deploy a variety of methods to compromise healthcare organizations' networks.
+As you can see, the healthcare industry is particularly vulnerable to cyberattacks.
+Hackers are well aware of the value of protected health information and willing to deploy various attack methods to compromise healthcare organizations' networks.

 "From a threat perspective, healthcare is often seen as a large, soft target," said William Peteroy, security CTO at Gigamon.
 "There are increasing interdependencies between technology and providing quality care, which means that we're seeing more technology in healthcare than ever before, but we don't see a strong and consistent focus on information security to go along with that."

 These are some of the most common attacks and threats facing healthcare organizations:

 Ransomware attacks: One of the most common threats is ransomware.
 These threats compromise data and lock users out of their own system, demanding a ransom in return for restored access.
 If that ransom isn't paid in time, the data is typically deleted automatically.
 Ransomware is a massive threat to healthcare organizations, which maintain a wide range of sensitive patient records and are subject to HIPAA compliance standards.